sstephenson/bats/README.md

-You can invoke the `bats` interpreter with multiple test file arguments, or with a path to a directory containing multiple `.bats` files.
+You can invoke the `bats` interpreter with multiple test file arguments, or with a path to a directory containing multiple `.bats` and / or `.bats.sh` files.
 Bats will run each test file individually and aggregate the results.
 If any test case fails, `bats` exits with a `1` status code.

 ## Writing tests